 “What one of all the animals is the smartest?” the Sun went on.
 “It is the raven, for he always finds food; he is never hungry.
-Which one of all the animals is the most to be reverenced?
-It is the buffalo; of all the animals I like him best.
+Which one of all the animals are the most to be reverenced?
+It is the buffalo; of all the animals, I like him best.
 He is for the people; he is your food and your shelter.
 What part of his body is sacred?
 It is the tongue; that belongs to me.
 What else is sacred?
 Berries.
-They too are mine.
+They, too are mine.
 Come with me now and see the world.”

-The Sun took Scarface to the edge of the sky and they looked down and saw the world.
-It is flat and round, and all around the edge it goes straight down.
-Then said the Sun, “If any man is sick or in danger his wife may promise to build me a lodge if he recovers.
-If the woman is good, then I shall be pleased and help the man; but if she is not good, or if she lies, then I shall be angry.
-You shall build the lodge like the world, round, with walls, but first you must build a sweat-lodge of one hundred sticks.
-It shall be arched like the sky, and one-half of it shall be painted red for me, the other half you shall paint black for the night.”
+The Sun took Scarface to the edge of the sky, and they looked down and saw the world.
+It is flat and round, and all around the edge, it goes straight down.
+Then said the Sun, “If any man is sick or in danger, his wife may promise to build me a lodge if he recovers.
+If the woman is good, then I shall be pleased and help the man; but if she is not good or lies, I shall be angry.
+You shall build the lodge like the world, round, with walls, but first, you must build a sweat-lodge of one hundred sticks.
+It shall be arched like the sky, and one-half of it shall be painted red for me; the other half you shall paint black for the night.”
 He told Scarface all about making the Medicine Lodge, and when he had finished

 speaking, he rubbed some medicine on the young man’s face, and the scar that had been there disappeared.
 He gave him two raven feathers, saying: “These are a sign for the girl that I give her to you.
 They must always be worn by the husband of the woman who builds a Medicine Lodge.”